| |

 try to organize a few other things like her equipment, sponsoring and PR.

-Our 2 most beautiful triathlon experiences were Hawaii 2006 and Arizona
+Our 3 most beautiful triathlon experiences were Hawaii 2006, Arizona 2008

 Heleens superbe